Court Services Administrator

 Your career

-When you graduate, you’ll be prepared to work in a variety of court services settings, including provincial court, the court of Queen’s Bench and prosecutors’ offices.
+When you graduate, you’ll be prepared to work in a variety of court services settings, including provincial court, the court of King's Bench and prosecutors’ offices.
 If you’re more interested in administration, explore job opportunities with law firms, corporate boards, court reporting agencies and more.

 For more information, contact the Student Employment Services at the Saskatchewan Polytechnic campus nearest you.